JeffreyBenjaminBrown/hode/README.md

 ## The Rslt data structure

-The Rslt is a generalization of the knowledge graph.
+A Rslt (Recursive Set of Labeled Tuples) is a generalization of a knowledge graph.
 It lets a user easily represent any natural language expression.
-(The `Rslt` is isomorphic to what some programmers call a "hypergraph" -- but mathematicians claimed that term first, and in math it means something much less general.)
+(A `Rslt` is isomorphic to what some programmers call a "hypergraph" -- but mathematicians claimed that term first, and in math it means something much less general.)